JuliaIO/HDF5.jl/docs/src/index.md

 `HDF5.jl` knows how to store values of the following types: signed and unsigned integers of 8, 16, 32, and 64 bits, `Float32`, `Float64`; `Complex` versions of these numeric types; `Array`s of these numeric types (including complex versions); `ASCIIString` and `UTF8String`; and `Array`s of these two string types.
 `Array`s of strings are supported using HDF5's variable-length-strings facility.
 By default `Complex` numbers are stored as compound types with `r` and `i` fields following the `h5py` convention.
-When reading data, compound types with matching field names will be loaded as the corresponding `Complex` julia type.
+When reading data, compound types with matching field names will be loaded as the corresponding `Complex` Julia type.
 These field names are configurable with the `HDF5.set_complex_field_names(real::AbstractString, imag::AbstractString)` function and complex support can be completely enabled/disabled with `HDF5.enable/disable_complex_support()`.

 For `Array`s, note that the array dimensionality is preserved, including 0-length